Manage CIDR-based security policies

 Overview

 -based policies enable administrators to control access to WEKA clusters by setting rules that allow or deny connections based on client IP address ranges.
 This network-based restriction provides greater control over which servers or devices can access the cluster, offering a more flexible alternative to traditional user authentication.
-Policies are managed at the organization level, ensuring only authorized clients can connect.
+Policies are managed at the organization level and filesystem for the root organization, ensuring only authorized clients can connect.

 Key benefits: